Requirements Traceability in Agile

 And then create user stories, which can be automatically linked and added to backlog/sprints and to your document set at the same time.

-Helix ALM takes the stress out of creating and maintaining traceability — and frees you up to be Agile.
+Helix ALM takes the stress out of it all with a requirements traceability matrix — and frees you up to be Agile.

 4 More Barriers to Agile Adoption